The "Daily" Fake News Network

 - These addresses are authentic and hosted on secure BKA servers.

 - Conclusion: Contrary to initial assessment, these email addresses and the official associated with them are legitimate.
-They represent authorized BKA communication lines specifically designated for international coordination in Mexico.

 5. Social Engineering Angle